brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 ======
 **NOTE: Large Pages requires admin privledges on Windows.
 This is a security risk, and you should skip this section if you aren't comfortable with that.**

-Enabling large pages improves the performance of Minecraft servers and clients.
+Enabling large pages improves the performance of Minecraft servers and clients by reducing the load on your system.
 Here are some great tutorials for enabling it:

 - Windows 10 Pro: https://www.chaoticafractals.com/manual/getting-started/enabling-large-page-support-windows
 - Windows 10 Home: https://awesomeprojectsxyz.blogspot.com/2017/11/windows-10-home-how-to-enable-lock.html?m=1